-The chair has information and/or control over certain aspects of the department.
+The department chair will have control over certain aspects of your position.
 Ask the chair how long he or she has held this position and whether this is a rotating position or an open-ended one.
 Have "scholarly activity" defined in the chair's own words and compare this with the dean's response.
-Does the definition include: attending national meetings (with or without posters and/or students), publications (is there any weight given to one article in Nature vs. three in obscure journals), publication of textbooks and lab manuals, national society committee participation, grants applied for versus funded, research with students (with or without resulting publications)?
-Find out who in the department has received grants lately and from which agencies.
+Does the definition include: attending national meetings (with or without posters and/or students), publications (is there any weight given to one article in a prestigious journal vs. three in obscure journals), publication of text books and lab manuals, national society committee participation, grants aplied for versus funded, research with stulents (with or without resulting publications)?
+Find out who in the department has gotten grants lately and from which agencies.
 Ask to see your potential office and research space in addition to the teaching labs.
-Beware of vague responses and promises of a newly renovated lab space that seems too good to be true.
+Beware of vague responses and promises of a newly renovated lab space that seem too good to be true.
 If they do discuss a space that is not currently available, ask about the budget for renovations and to see the blueprints.